algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 - An assigned person responsible for fixing the Issue
 - A label that specify the severity of the Issue among: High, Medium, Low and Critical
 - A detailed description of the issue and the expected behaviour and if necessary a step by step description on how to reproduce the issue

+##### GitHub Issues Labels

+Here are the different labels used to specify the type of Issue:

+- bug
+- documentation
+- duplicate
+- enhancement
+- good first issue
+- help wanted
+- invalid
+- question

 ---